Loris-Moreau/Git-Workflow/Workflows/GitHubWorkflow.md

 3. Go on the Google Sheets.
 Look for the files you need, if they are free, lock them.
    - example : File_1 : Taken 🛑
    - example : File_1 : Free 🟢

-   - if you are using Discord it is recommended to set up a git automation to have a channel that receives an automatic message each time a push is made on the branch or branches you choose, it is very useful for keeping everyone up to date
+   - if you are using Discord it is recommended to set up a [git automation](https://github.com/Loris-Moreau/Git-Workflow/blob/main/Workflows/Discord%20Webnooks.md) to have a channel that receives an automatic message each time a push is made on the branch or branches you choose, it is very useful for keeping everyone up to date

 4. If they have been locked for a long time, ask the last person who used them and ask if they’re still working on them.
-   If you can’t find them on the channel but think they may be used, do not hesitate to ask them or the programming lead and/or the asset manager.
+   - If you can’t find them on the channel but think they may be used, do not hesitate to ask them or the programming lead and/or the asset manager.

-5. If the files you need have just been freed, do not forget to pull them.
+6. If the files you need have just been freed, do not forget to pull them.

-6. Do your work.
+7. Do your work.
 And save everything

-7. If you create a file remember to add it to the sheet.
+8. If you create files remember to **add them to the sheet**.

-8. On Github Desktop, discard every file you haven’t locked.
+9. On Github Desktop, discard every file you haven’t locked.

 <p align="center">
    <img src="https://github.com/Loris-Moreau/Git-Workflow/blob/main/Workflows/Images/Discard%20Ref.png">
 </p>

 > [!warning]
 > - If you’ve opened other files to check things, your editor might consider them modified even if it’s not the case.

 9. Fetch and pull *(don’t forget to close your editor)*
    - a.
 If you are asked to stash your changes, it means that you are trying to pull files that you have also modified,